TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/RecentlyMovedChapters.rst

 ..  _recently-moved-ts-45:

-TypoScript in 45 minutes into TypoScript reference
+TypoScript in 45 minutes into TypoScript Explained
 ==================================================

 *Starting with the documentation of TYPO3 12.4*

-The chapters of the former TypoScript in 45 minutes tutorial have been moved into the TypoScript reference, Getting Started section:
+The chapters of the former TypoScript in 45 minutes tutorial have been moved into the TypoScript Explained, Getting Started section:

 :ref:`Getting started: A quick introduction into TypoScript <t3tsref:guide>`